Merideus1/SQL_Data_Science/README.md

 # SQL_Data_Science
-Data Scientist Pre-Career start code
+Data Scientist Career start code

 This is code I've gathered partially from Kaggle and also from a Udemy PostgreSql Bootcamp plus some of my own I've created.